Zenno Rob Roy

 Zenno Rob Roy (ゼンノロブロイ, Zenno Robu Roi) (27 March 2000 – 2 September 2022) was a Japanese Thoroughbred racehorse and active sire.
 In a racing career which lasted from February 2003 until December 2005, he ran twenty times, winning seven races and being placed on ten further occasions.
-As a three-year-old in 2003, he won two Group races and finished second in the Tokyo Yushun (Japanese Derby).
-His greatest success came as a four-year-old in the following year when he was named Japanese Horse of the Year after winning the three all-aged Group One races which comprise Japan's Autumn Triple Crown: the Autumn Tenno Sho, the Japan Cup, and the Arima Kinen.
+As a three-year-old in 2003, he won two Group 2 races and finished second in the Tokyo Yushun (Japanese Derby).
+His greatest success came as a four-year-old the following year when he was named Japanese Horse of the Year after winning the three all-aged Group One races which comprise Japan's Autumn Triple Crown: the Autumn Tenno Sho, the Japan Cup, and the Arima Kinen.
 In 2005, he failed to win but was placed in the International Stakes in Britain as well as in the Tenno Sho and Japan Cup.
 He was then retired to stud where he had success as a sire of winners.

 Background

 Zenno Rob Roy was a bay horse with one white foot, standing just under 16.2 hands high.
-He was bred in Japan by the Shiraoi Farm, from parents both of whom had been imported from the United States.
+He was bred in Japan by the Shiraoi Farm, from both parents who had been imported from the United States.
 He was sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His dam Roamin' Rachel was a successful racemare who excelled over sprint distances, winning the Grade I Ballerina Handicap in 1994 before being sold for $750,000 and exported to Japan in 1998.